 As the world’s sole “industry only” film festival, Cannes stands alone in that the first audiences to see each film are not a mix of industry and common-folk, but rather only those most privy to the ins and outs of the moviemaking machine.
 There are pros and cons to this: While Cannes is known to invite films from emerging talents or visionary auteurs, the viewers of those films have a different threshold for, and interest in, what they’re watching.
 If anything, it’s even more about business than entertainment.
 Of course, if you can’t get accredited to and afford to go—which, let’s face it, you probably can’t unless you have appropriate industry connections—New York’s Brooklyn Academy of Music (BAM) has the perfect antidote: Booed at Cannes, an inspired new repertory series running from today to May 23.
 As the title suggests, the intrepid programmers at BAMcinématek have chosen films that were famously booed by crowds at Cannes, films that were initially disliked by many “insiders” who saw them, usually when it was announced that they received one of the top awards.
 Many of the films in the series have become revered classics, their polarizing debut at the festival helping to contribute to their status in the film canon.
 A negative initial reception at Cannes has become a cinematic rite of passage of sorts for forward-thinking filmmakers.

-Here are three choice selections from the BAM series:
+Here are four choice selections from the BAM series:

 The Film: An unflinching double narrative about a devout Priest (Gérard Depardieu at his strapping best) and a troubled teenager (awesomely sociopathic Sandrine Bonnaire) who struggle with their inherent ideas about sin, faith and God’s omniscience.